Udinanon/LOVR_Experiments/notes.md

 #### Mat4

-Mat4 should be conceptalized as not positions or rotations, but full reference frames. these can be moved, rotated and scaled, adn these operations are  appòied seuentially, every time to the next version of the reference frame, so they are not order independednt.
+Mat4 should be conceptualized as not positions or rotations, but full reference frames.
+These can be moved, rotated and scaled, and these operations are applied sequentially, every time to the next version of the reference frame, so they are not order independent.

 ## Graphics
 rendering textures on 2d objects needs shaders, which is shit